ErrorxCode/docs/clorabase/documents/inapp.md

 # In-app messaging
-Firebase In-App Messaging helps you engage your app's active users by sending them targeted, contextual messages that encourage them to use key app features.
+Clorabase In-App Messaging helps you engage your app's active users by sending them targeted, contextual messages that encourage them to use key app features.
 For example, you could send an in-app message to get users to subscribe, watch a video, complete a level, or buy an item.

 ### Key features
 - Unlimited In-app messaging